-Budgeted cost: £235,339
+Budgeted cost: £161,005

-Activity Evidence that supports this approach Challenge number(s) addressed Provision of Nurture Groups: £79,581 Social and Emotional Learning - a provision which targets social and emotional learning seeks to improve children's interaction with others and self-regulation of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-The Nurture Group provision in Key Stage 1 and 2 also supports our most vulnerable children in having their needs met on an individual/small group basis, as well as allowing other children's learning not to be disrupted.
-The Key Stage 1 Nurture Group supports up to 12 children who have a range of needs and the Key Stage 2 provision - The Pod - supports up to 8 children with complex SEMH needs.
+Activity Evidence that supports this approach Challenge number(s) addressed Provision of Nurture Group: (Costed within SEND provision) Social and Emotional Learning - a provision which targets social and emotional learning seeks to improve children's interaction with others and self-regulation of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+The Nurture Group provision for Key Stage 1 and 2 also supports our most vulnerable children in having their needs met on an individual/small group basis, as well as allowing other children's learning not to be disrupted.
+The Nurture Group supports up to 20 children who have a range of needs including children with complex SEMH needs.
 These needs range from children with introvert behaviour to those with attention seeking, extrovert behaviour.
 It also caters for the needs of children who display low self-esteem and have difficulties associated with attachment and trauma.
 Most of our children have associated learning difficulties and poor concentration.
-The Pod is a provision that prevents permanent exclusion.
-1, 3, 4, 5
+This provision also prevents permanent exclusion.
+1, 3, 4, 5 This provision also prevents permanent exclusion.

-Learning Mentor support for Vulnerable children £75,849 (60% of cost of 5 Learning Mentors) Learning Mentors work with our children to support individual needs.
+Learning Mentor support for Vulnerable children £75,849 Learning Mentors work with our children to support individual needs.
 This ranges from behaviour support in school within the classroom setting, to grief and emotions coaching, to the delivery of a range of therapies including therapeutic sand play, Lego therapy and Drawing and Talking programme.
 The Learning Mentors are a proactive escalation tool used right across the school and support the child in making the right choices in a variety of situations.
 Additional interventions might focus on the ways in which children work with (and alongside) their peers, teachers, family and community.
 These include: specialised interventions which are tailored to meet children's particular social or emotional needs.
-1, 2, 3, 5 Breakfast bagels available for all children in classrooms - promoting attendance and being ready to learn. £3,720 It is important that all children have the opportunity to start the day with full tummies, aiding them with readiness to learn.
+1, 2, 3, 5 Breakfast bagels available for all children in classrooms - promoting attendance and being ready to learn. £3,920 It is important that all children have the opportunity to start the day with full tummies, aiding them with readiness to learn.
 This is a basic need that, as a school, we need to meet.
 Offering hot bagels to each child as they come into school also supports attendance/ punctuality.
-This provision is supported by Magic Breakfast 1, 2, 5 Early Birds Breakfast club for 130 children - promoting good attendance and ready to learn. £7,985 It is important that all children have the opportunity to start the day with full tummies, aiding them with readiness to learn.
+This provision is supported by Magic Breakfast 1, 2, 5 Early Birds Breakfast club for 130 children - promoting good attendance and ready to learn.
+It is important that all children have the opportunity to start the day with full tummies, aiding them with readiness to learn.
 This is a basic need that, as a school, we need to meet.
 It is also important to us as a school that children start the day with positive interactions with adults and their peers alike - a smile, talk with their peers etc. Offering free Breakfast Club provision to all children also supports attendance/ punctuality.
 This provision is supported by Magic Breakfast.
-1, 2, 5 Enrichment Programme to broaden children's life experiences £12,600 Children lack experience of the wider world, limiting the richness and diversity within their vocabulary and language.
-By giving children the opportunity to experience a range of enrichment opportunities including trips/visits/visitors into school and WOW days at least 6 times per year, not only aids in broadening their knowledge and understanding regarding the world in which they live and the connections within it but deepens and enriches their language and vocabulary.
-Children's Cultural Capital and Personal Development is nurtured and fostered through a range of experiences including Music, Sport and competitions, Mini First Aid and The Arts such as theatrical experiences within school.
+1, 2, 5 Enrichment Programme to broaden children's life experiences £15,600 Children lack experience of the wider world, limiting the richness and diversity within their vocabulary and language.
+By giving children the opportunity to experience a range of enrichment opportunities including trips/visits/visitors into school and WOW Days at least 6 times per year, not only aids in broadening their knowledge and understanding regarding the world in which they live and the connections within it but deepens and enriches their language and vocabulary.
+Children's Cultural Capital and Personal Development is nurtured and fostered through a range of experiences including Music, Sport and competitions, Mini First Aid and the Arts such as theatrical experiences within school.
 2, 3, 5